-This course provides students an opportunity to pursue in-depth reading and individualized or small group research projects on selected topics in cultural ecology and resource management; human services and community health; social, political, and economic issues; and culture, history, language, and the arts.
-Prerequisite: MI501, 502, 503, 599.

-MI695 THESIS (1-3)

-Prerequisite: Consent of Instructor, completed Form A-99 and successful completion of Comprehensive Examination.
+- Fall/Spring This course provides students an opportunity to pursue in-depth reading and individualized or small a,b,c,d group research projects on selected topics in cultural ecology and resource management; human services and community health; social, political, and economic issues; and culture, history, language, and the arts.
+Prerequisite: MI501, 502, 503, 599. - MI695 THESIS (1-3) Fall/Spring Prerequisite: Consent of Instructor, completed Form A-99 and successful completion of Comprehensive Examination.